pnblake/farmers-market-game/README.md

 In the future, it'd be nice to completely refresh the UI, as well as add a "net worth" section with takes into account cash-on-hand and the value of fruit held in the inventory.

+I'd also like to add a leaderboard (90s arcade style) for those finish the game.

+And, it would be nice to tweak the loan amount so that gameplay is not nearly as long as it is right now.

-I'd also like to make the sun "set" and "rise" with each newDay() function call, as a visual signal to the user that a new day has begun.
+I'd also like to considing making the sun "set" and "rise" with each newDay() function call, as a visual signal to the user that a new day has begun.

 ## Contributing